lucasrouchy/Mutex_performace_error_testing/README.md

 | 32768 | false     | 12223        | 37.30%           | 348.00 microseconds |

 For more data, refer to the included CSV file.

-## Device Information

-- Device: M2 Pro Mac Mini
-- CPU: 10 core CPU
-- GPU: 19 core GPU
-- OS: Ventura 13.3.1
-- Compiler: GCC++ version 12

-## Project Description

-This project explores the performance and behavior of multi-threaded code with and without the use of mutexes to handle critical sections and race conditions.
-The primary goal is to assess the impact of mutex usage on error rates and execution time, with a focus on varying the parameter NUMN.

-### Key Findings

-- The use of mutexes significantly reduces the error rate in the program.
-- For a lower value of NUMN (e.g., 1024), there is a chance of achieving a trial with no errors when mutexes are not used, although this is rare.
-- As the value of NUMN increases, the probability of achieving error-free trials without mutexes drastically decreases.
-- There is a notable difference in execution time between trials using mutexes and those that do not.
-Mutex-free executions are faster, as they do not incur the overhead of locking and unlocking.